 Overwatering will naturally cause problems with fungal infection.

 Weakened plants are susceptible to infestation by succulent aphids and scale insects.

 Under ideal conditions, sedum of all sorts spread enthusiastically, but they are not considered invasive.

 If your sedum does reproduce more than you would like, simply lift a bunch and place it elsewhere.

 Sedum clavatum is easy to care for and thrives in less than hospitable conditions.

 They are great outdoor succulents for areas of your yard getting lots of sun and little water.

-Its rambling, trailing growth habit causes it to tumble attractively over the sides.
+Its rambling, trailing growth habit causes the younger stems to tumble attractively over the sides.

-Likewise, it is a good addition to a rock garden.
+Likewise, it is a good addition to rock gardens.